DAIOS-AI/mindscript/README.md

     hobbies: [Str]
 }
 ```
-Once created, they can be used as a normal MindScript value of type `Type`:
+Once created, they can be used as a normal MindScript values of type `Type`:
 ```
 > typeof(Person)
 Type